Asgard (yacht): Design and early use

 Asgard was bought for £1,000 in 1904 (£84,000 in 2006) from one of Norway's most famous boat designers, Colin Archer.
 The interior was custom built to the specifications of Childers and his wife Molly.
 Molly, disabled following a childhood accident, sometimes took the helm of Asgard, strapped onto the deck with harnesses so she could navigate the rough waters of the Irish Sea.

 Asgards most famous trip was the Howth gun-running in 1914.
 Childers, his wife and a small crew, made the channel crossing with a hold full of rifles from Germany into Howth harbour just north of Dublin, to arm the Irish Volunteers in response to the arming of the Ulster Volunteers by the Larne gun-running in April.
 There is a plaque on the dock wall in Howth as a memorial to this historic boat journey.

 Shortly after the Easter Rising, Asgard was put into long-term dry-dock in Northern Wales, where she was sold in 1928.
-In 1968 the government formed the committee known as Coiste an Asgard and placed Asgard under their guidance and control to be used as a sail training vessel for the young people of Ireland.
-Sail training cruises were carried out on Asgard each year from 1969 to 1974.